4 years full time, 6 years part time

 Drama, Theatre and Performance

 Our faculty are theatre-makers, performance artists, theatre historians and performance theorists.
 They are experts in diverse interdisciplinary approaches to the study of drama, theatre and performance.
-This means you’ll be guided and supervised through your research project by academics working at the forefront of their subjects.

 - contemporary performance practice and experimental theatre